curl/curl/docs/CONTRIBUTE.md

 A pull request sent to the project might get labeled `needs-votes` by a project maintainer.
-This label means that in addition to meeting all other checks and qualifications this pull request must also receive at least **5** thumbs-up reactions on GitHub to be considered for merging.
+This label means that in addition to meeting all other checks and qualifications this pull request must also receive more "votes" of user support.
+More signs that people want this to happen.
+It could be in the form of messages saying so, or thumbs-up reactions on GitHub.

 ### Making quality patches